alicht9/delos-blog-aggergator/README.md

   I've shot Delos an email about this one and hacked around it for now by switching the sort order.
 But alas... pour one out for page 10

 ## What else?
   Don't know... late for the bar.
-Feel free to contributor whatever.
+Feel free to contribute whatever.

   Fair winds and following seas!